Lemswell/Lemswell/README.md

 - 👋 Hi, I’m @Lemswell
-- 🌱 Currently a student enduring a course in software engineering
+- 🌱 Currently a fourth year student enduring a course in software engineering
+- Experience programming in Java, ...
+Java.
 - My student account is @Lemsel

 <!---